 Not only can a landlord legally take such adverse action, but a landlord should do so to avoid claims of reverse discrimination.
 For example, say a landlord accepts a female Hindu applicant despite her not meeting the property's tenant screening requirements, out of fear that she'll bring a discrimination claim.
 Taking such action actually means the landlord is discriminating in favor of the applicant (and against other applicants) based on two protected classes (sex and religion), which is illegal under the FHA.

-The Rental Applications and Tenant Screening section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
-Also, check out Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.
+The Rental Applications section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
+Also, check out Every Landlord's Legal Guide (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.